barrel/shopify-vite/docs/guide/index.md

 }
 ```

-The Shopify Vite Plugin does not require you to specify the entry points for your theme.
+The Volt - Shopify Vite Plugin does not require you to specify the entry points for your theme.
 By default, it treats JavaScript and CSS files (including preprocessed
 languages such as TypeScript, JSX, TSX, and Sass) within the `frontend/entrypoints` folder in the root of your project as entry points for Vite.

 ```